 Who gets long-haul COVID?

 What experts do know is that long-haul COVID can happen even in people who had mild or no symptoms of COVID-19.
-The symptoms they experienced during the acute infection may not go away, even long after their infection is gone.
+The symptoms they had during the acute infection may not go away, even long after their infection is gone.
 Sometimes, long-haul COVID symptoms start after a person is feeling better.
 Or, if they were asymptomatic (didn't have COVID symptoms), they may experience them weeks later.
-Any of these symptoms can be new and different, or they may be the same as the ones your child or teen had during the COVID infection.
+Any of these symptoms can be new and different, or they may be the same as the ones your child had during the COVID infection.

 COVID-19: We're in it for the Long Haul

 COVID doesn't affect kids, right?
 That's what we thought at the beginning of this pandemic.

 We had just moved, and local schools were in virtual and hybrid learning mode.
 We needed the internet line run to our house still, so we went to a public place for WiFi access.
 There were only about 7 other students in the building.
 Physical distancing was in place, but masks were not required indoors for gatherings of less than 10 people at that time.

 Within 3 days, we learned that one of the children in the building had tested positive for COVID.
 Within another 3 days, our 11-year-old daughter, Wednesday, started having mild symptoms of COVID.
 As a precaution, her doctor arranged for care in a virtual hospital for COVID-positive kids.
 Her symptoms remained mild: headaches, loss of smell, extreme fatigue.
 I was monitoring her vitals every two hours and reporting to the virtual hospital 3 times a day.

 There were only 3 days that were a little risky.
 Wednesday's oxygen levels dropped into the 70s, so she was given albuterol treatments every 4 hours.
 Her breathing stabilized, and she was released from the hospital to resume normal activities and school.
 We didn't realize that our journey had only just begun.